zihao-chen-om/zihao-chen-om.github.io/_pages/about.md

----
-permalink: /
-title: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 Welcome to my website!
 I am Zihao Chen, a PhD candidate at the Hong Kong University of Science and Technology (HKUST).
 My research centers on operations management, with a focus on the operation-marketing interface, service operations management, and socially responsible operations.
 I examine the interactions among consumers, sellers, and supply chain entities to investigate optimal decision-making processes and analyze how equilibrium affects consumer surplus and social welfare.
 My methodology involves game-theoretic and stochastic modeling.
 I'm very fortunate to be advised by [Prof. Ying-Ju Chen](https://seng.hkust.edu.hk/about/people/faculty/ying-ju-chen).
 Before my PhD program, I studied Electrical Engineering.
 You can download my CV here: [CV_Zihao Chen](../assets/CV_Zihao Chen.pdf).
 My email: zihao.chen@connect.ust.hk